Denied boarding on a flight

 Wait for a response from the airline

 Once you have sent your claim to the airline, you need to wait for an answer.
-It usually takes a few weeks to get an answer, but if you have waited more than 6 weeks without getting an answer, you can take the next step with your case.
+It usually takes a few weeks to get an answer.
+If you have waited more than 6 weeks without getting an answer, you can take the next step with your case.

 The EU rules apply in the following cases: